Digital communication channel

 - Channel with added Gaussian noise

-Such a model allows you to look inside each communication line and see what the signal is like at each stage of transmission.
+This model allows you to look into each communication line and see what the signal is at each stage of transmission.

-To automate the analysis, you need to close the model (if it is open in the canvas) and run that model under software control.
+To automate the analysis, you need to close the model (if it is open on the canvas) and run this model under program control.

 Pkg.add(["Measures"])